jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Best-Practices/Deploy-Multiple-Listener-single-backend-ALB.md

 	1. Configure frontend Listening Protocol as HTTPS, Port 443;

-	2. Select encryption certificate, if no certificate is available, click “Create a new certificate" to upload;
+	2. Select encryption certificate, if no certificate is available, click "Create a new certificate" to upload;

 	3. Set idle connection timeout time;